-How Can Children Be Injured at Daycare?
+How Can Your Children Be Injured at Daycare?

-- Lack of supervision: Daycare workers cannot properly supervise children if they are distracted.
-A lack of supervision may expose children to fall injuries, choking hazards and other dangers.
+Lack of supervision: Daycare workers cannot properly supervise children if they are distracted.
+A lack of supervision may expose children to fall injuries, choking hazards, and other dangers.
 In some cases, daycare workers have left children in hot cars after becoming distracted.
 The purpose of a daycare center is to supervise children.
 A lack of supervision is one of the most egregious violations.

 Can I File a Lawsuit for Daycare Injuries?

 Unfortunately, these are only a few examples of how your child could be harmed at a daycare center.
 This is by no means an exhaustive list.
-What is important when it comes to filing a lawsuit is whether the daycare was negligent.
+The essential question in filing a lawsuit is whether the daycare was negligent.
 Negligence is not always apparent to parents or caregivers after an accident.
-The daycare accident that harmed your child may warrant further investigation by law enforcement and an attorney.Depending on the circumstances that caused the accident, it may be possible to file a lawsuit against the daycare center.
-Daycare accidents can result in brain injuries, burn injuries and other serious harm that could have lifelong consequences for you and your child.
-Damages from a lawsuit could help pay for some the expenses associated with these injuries.If your child was injured at daycare, the Texas personal injury lawyers at Mike Love & Associates, LLC can discuss your situation and potential legal options at no cost.
+The daycare accident that harmed your child may warrant further investigation by law enforcement and an attorney.
+Depending on the circumstances that caused the accident, it may be possible to file a lawsuit against the daycare center.
+Daycare accidents can result in brain injuries, burn injuries, and other serious harm that could have lifelong consequences for you and your child.
+Damages from a lawsuit could help pay for some of the expenses associated with these injuries.
+If your child was injured at daycare, contact the Texas personal injury lawyers at Mike Love & Associates, LLC to discuss your situation and potential legal options at no cost.

 Should Distracted Driving Laws in Texas Be Decentralized?

-Texas recently became the 47th state in the country to pass a state-wide texting and driving ban.
-Prior to the passage of House Bill 62 (HB 62), also known as the Alex Brown Memorial Act, Texas law banned wireless communication devices for drivers under 18.
-In addition, drivers could not use mobile phones in school zones or if they possessed a learner’s permit less than six months old.
-HB 62 bans motorists from reading, writing or sending electronic messages, regardless of their age or location.
-The law does not address making or receiving phone calls.
 There are exceptions to texting under HB 62, such as reporting or responding to an emergency.
 Once the new law takes effect, first-time offenders could be fined up to $99 for texting and driving.
 Repeat offenders could be fined up to $200.When Governor Greg Abbott signed HB 62 into law at the end of the legislative session, he requested that cities and towns be banned from passing these ordinances.
-Instead, Senate Bill 15 would make the Alex Brown Memorial Act become the uniform state law.
+Instead, Senate Bill 15 would make the Alex Brown Memorial Act a uniform state law.
 Local ordinances would be rolled back.
-During the special legislative session, the Texas Senate signaled it would move ahead with the request.For many years, cities and towns in our state passed their own texting and driving ordinances.
-As of 2016, 102 cities and towns had these ordinances.
-For example, in Nacogdoches, it is illegal to use any electronic messaging device while driving in city limits.
-In Conroe, you cannot text behind the wheel even if you are stopped on the side of the road.
-Austin, Texas has an ordinance that bans hands-held electronic devices while operating a vehicle or bicycle.
-However, you can use a hands-free device (Bluetooth or GPS) while driving or cycling in Austin.
-According to the Austin Police Department, this hands-free ordinance is responsible for a 17 percent reduction in fatal car accidents.
+During the special legislative session, the Texas Senate signaled it would move ahead with the request.
+For many years, cities and towns across our state passed their own texting-and-driving ordinances.

 Are There Proponents and Opponents to Texas’ Distracted Driving Law?

-Understandably, there are opponents who argue that centralizing distracted driving laws could lead to more deaths on Texas roads.
-Opponents argue that municipal ordinances may be stricter than HB 62.
+Understandably, some opponents argue that centralizing distracted driving laws could lead to more deaths on Texas roads.
+Opponents say that municipal ordinances may be stricter than HB 62.
 Many of these opponents are law enforcement officials from across the state.
 There is some truth to this argument, as some cities and towns have hands-free ordinances.HB 62 does pass a statewide ban, meaning areas of Texas that did not have a ban on texting and driving will now have one.
-Prior to the passage of HB 62, Lufkin did not have a distracted driving ordinance.Distracted driving is responsible for thousands of fatal car accidents per year in the United States.
-People that survive these accidents may suffer catastrophic injuries that can ruin not only their lives but the lives of their family members.
-Texting behind the wheel is an incredibly selfish act that puts other people at risk of being harmed.The Texas car accident lawyers at Mike Love & Associates, LLC are dedicated to making our community a safer place.
+Before HB 62 passed, Lufkin did not have a distracted driving ordinance.
+Distracted driving is responsible for thousands of fatal car accidents per year in the United States.
+People who survive these accidents may suffer catastrophic injuries that can ruin not only their lives but the lives of their family members.
+Texting behind the wheel is an incredibly selfish act that puts other people at risk of being harmed.
+Injured in a car accident?
+Contact the Texas car accident lawyers at Mike Love & Associates, LLC.
+We are dedicated to making our community a safer place.

-Are Rear-Guards Strong Enough to Prevent Truck Underride Accidents?
+Do Rear Guards Prevent Truck Underride Accidents?

-Truck accidents are a devastating force of destruction on roads across the country.
-However, truck underride accidents are particularly gruesome and much more likely to result in fatalities.
-An underride accident occurs when a vehicle is forced underneath the truck’s cabin.
-During these accidents, occupants in passenger vehicles can be decapitated and killed.
-This may be true even in cases where collisions occur at low speeds.Heavy truck trailers are required by law to use rear-guards (also called underride guards) to prevent this type of accident.
-These are metal barriers that hang underneath the back of the trailer.
-According to a 2013 study conducted by the Insurance Institute for Highway Safety (IIHS), strong underride guards can be effective at keeping vehicles from being forced underneath high-riding heavy truck trailers.
-Unfortunately, many semi-truck trailers in the United States do not have “strong” underride guards.Weak underride guards can fail to prevent fatalities.
-In addition, a vehicle hitting the side of an underride guard may still be demolished.
-According to the IIHS study, underride guards are much less effective at preventing fatalities when vehicles hit guards further to the right or left.
 Motor vehicle safety advocates and organizations, such as the IIHS, have petitioned the National Highway Traffic Safety Administration (NHTSA) to strengthen underride guard standards.
-The federal standards regulating the strength of underride guards have not been updated since 1996.Semi-trucks in the United States also do not require side underride guards.
+The federal standards regulating the strength of underride guards have not been updated since 1996.
+Semi-trucks in the United States also do not require side underride guards.
 In Europe and Japan, side underride guards are used to help prevent fatalities when vehicles slide underneath the side of trailers.
 There are many truck accidents in the US involving side underride crashes.
 For example, the Tesla vehicle that crashed last year while Autopilot was turned on slid underneath the side of a tractor-trailer.
 The vehicle’s occupant, a former Navy SEAL, died in the accident.
 This is only one example.
-NHTSA estimates 200 side underride accidents occur in the US each year.
+NHTSA estimates that 200 side underride accidents occur in the US each year.

 Can Negligence Cause an Underride Accident?

-In some cases, trucking companies fail to perform maintenance on truck underride guards.
+In some cases, trucking companies fail to maintain truck underride guards.
 These guards may also contain defects that can reduce their effectiveness during an accident.
-In such cases, injured vehicle occupants or their loved ones may be able to file a lawsuit against the underride guard manufacturer or trucking company.
-Lawsuits can not only help prevent future instances of these companies using or releasing unsafe underride guards, they can help provide financial resources for costs associated with catastrophic injuries or wrongful death.The Texas truck accident attorneys at Mike Love & Associates, LLC can help you hold commercial carriers and auto parts manufacturers accountable for causing catastrophic injuries or wrongful death.
+In such cases, injured vehicle occupants or their loved ones may be able to file a lawsuit against the manufacturer of the underride guard or the trucking company.
+Lawsuits can not only help prevent future instances of these companies using or releasing unsafe underride guards, but they can also help provide financial resources for costs associated with catastrophic injuries or wrongful death.
+Injured in an accident with a commercial truck or 18-wheeler?
+Contact the Texas truck accident attorneys at Mike Love & Associates, LLC, to help you hold commercial carriers and auto parts manufacturers accountable for causing catastrophic injuries or wrongful death.

-Can Electronic Logging Devices Reduce Truck Accidents Caused by Fatigued Driving?
+Can Electronic Logging Devices Reduce Truck Accidents?

-Federal and state hours of service rules help prevent truck accidents caused by fatigued driving.
-These rules set limits for how long intrastate and interstate truckers can drive.
-For example, interstate drivers operating property-carrying trucks that weigh 10,001 or more pounds cannot drive for more than 11 hours within a 14-hour shift.Truckers must record their hours of service compliance in paper or electronic logbooks.
-Information in the logbooks may include total driving hours, miles covered and off-duty time.
-Logbooks are checked by roadside safety inspectors to catch hours of service violations.
-Employees working for these trucking companies may also check for hours of service violations.However, paper logbooks can be manipulated.
-Truckers can misrepresent how long they have driven during each 14-hour shift.
-Electronic logging devices (ELD) may help reduce instances of this problem.
-Unlike paper logbooks, an ELD records driving time information directly from the truck’s engine.
-An ELD can record engine hours and vehicle movement.
-Roadside safety inspectors could download driving time information to check for hours of service violations.In 2015, the Federal Motor Carrier Safety Administration (FMCSA) unveiled a rule that will require trucking companies to use ELDs.
+In 2015, the Federal Motor Carrier Safety Administration (FMCSA) unveiled a rule requiring trucking companies to use ELDs.
 Unless Congress repeals or significantly alters this rule, it will go into effect on December 18.
-House Resolution 3282, also known as the ELD Extension Act of 2017, would seek to delay the mandatory implementation of ELDs by two years.
+House Resolution 3282, also known as the ELD Extension Act of 2017, would delay the mandatory implementation of ELDs by 2 years.
 Some trucking companies already use ELDs because they find them to be more convenient and less expensive than paper logbooks.
 In fact, the FMCSA has argued that ELDs can eliminate $1 billion in paperwork costs for trucking companies and law enforcement.

 Can Logbooks Be Used During a Truck Accident Lawsuit?

-Information contained in paper or electronic logbooks may also be useful evidence during a truck accident case.
-Many commercial trucks in operation also use electronic control modules (ECMs), which record various data about trucks.
+Information contained in paper or electronic logbooks may also be valuable evidence during a truck accident case.
+Many commercial trucks in operation also use electronic control modules (ECMs) that record various data about the trucks.
 For example, an ECM may record the vehicle’s highest speed or time driven.
-This data can also be used in conjunction with information in logbooks to catch discrepancies.Data from an ECM can also be useful during a truck accident lawsuit, especially when used in conjunction with other evidence.
-However, trucking companies may spoil ECM data after an accident to shed themselves of any liability.
-It is important to hire an attorney immediately after a truck accident to prevent the spoliation of evidence.The Texas truck accident attorneys at Mike Love & Associates, LLC have firsthand experience with trucking industry business practices.
-If you or a loved one suffered harm during a truck accident, our attorneys can help you discover whether you have legal options to seek damages.
+This data can also be used in conjunction with information in logbooks to catch discrepancies.
+Data from an ECM can also be helpful during a truck accident lawsuit, mainly when used in conjunction with other evidence.

 Are Trampoline Parks Causing Injuries to Children?

 Trampoline parks have become increasingly popular over the last several years.
 Unfortunately, so have injuries at these establishments.
 According to research published in the medical journal Pediatrics, trampoline park injuries have jumped from fewer than 600 in 2010 to more than 6,900 in 2014.
-Several recent news stories involving trampoline park injuries are attracting national media attention.A Florida mother’s photo of her 3-year-old son’s trampoline park injury has been shared on Facebook more than 275,000 times.
+Several recent news stories involving trampoline park injuries are attracting national media attention.
+A Florida mother’s photo of her 3-year-old son’s trampoline park injury has been shared on Facebook more than 275,000 times.
 The 3-year-old broke his leg after an outing at the local trampoline park.
-The boy required bed rest for more than two months and weeks of physical therapy.Trampolines can be dangerous for people of all ages.
+The boy required bed rest for more than two months and weeks of physical therapy.
+Trampolines can be dangerous for people of all ages.
 However, they are especially dangerous for young children.
-According to the American Academy of Orthopedic Surgeons, children under the age of 6 should never jump on trampolines – at an indoor park or elsewhere.
-Children can suffer injuries after slamming into each other or landing on the metal springs.
-An improper landing on a trampoline may cause a spinal cord injury, traumatic brain injury or broken bones.Trampoline parks or trampoline manufacturers may sometimes be responsible for injuries.
-For example, children are more likely to be injured on a trampoline if they are not properly supervised.
-Injuries are also more likely to occur when trampolines are poorly maintained or contain defects.

 Can I File a Lawsuit for Trampoline Park Injuries?

-Dozens of lawsuits have been filed against trampoline parks in Texas and across the country.
-Last year in Houston, a teenager received a $11.5 million verdict due to a traumatic brain injury he suffered at Cosmic Jump, an indoor trampoline park.
-In another case, a Washington teenager suffered a spinal cord injury at a trampoline park.
-His family also filed a lawsuit.Although trampoline parks may require you to sign a waiver, they may still be held accountable for injuries.
+Although trampoline parks may require you to sign a waiver, they may still be held accountable for injuries.
 In some cases, you can still receive damages from a personal injury lawsuit against these establishments even if you have signed a waiver.
-The parents of the injured teenager in Houston had signed a waiver, but that did not stop their son from receiving an $11.5 million jury verdict.Unfortunately, some people may assume that because they signed a waiver, they are ineligible to file a lawsuit.
+The parents of the injured teenager in Houston had signed a waiver, but that did not stop their son from receiving an $11.5 million jury verdict.
+Unfortunately, some people may assume that because they signed a waiver, they are ineligible to file a lawsuit.
 This could prove to be a costly mistake if you or a loved one has suffered a catastrophic injury.
-If you or your child were injured at an indoor park, the Texas personal injury attorneys at Mike Love & Associates, LLC can help you discover whether you could file a lawsuit.
+If you or your child were injured at an indoor park, contact the Texas personal injury attorneys at Mike Love & Associates, LLC.
+We can help you discover whether you should file a lawsuit.

 We want to hear your story.